Understand guest roles in Slack

 ◼ - Available only if a Workspace Owner chooses

-* A guest can only initiate a DM with a member who's in the same channel(s).
-But a member can initiate a DM with any guest, even if they're not in the same channel.
+*A guest can only start a DM with a member who's in the same channel(s).
+Members can start a DM with any guest, unless the guest is in a private channel they don't belong to.

 - Workspace Owners and Workspace Admins can manage guests